stakater/tekton-catalog/README.md

 - Default value is `stakater-actions-runner-controller/kubernetes-default-svc:443/system:serviceaccount:stakater-actions-runner-controller:actions-runner-controller-runner-deployment` which is used by github actions.
 - For local testing, Update the value with SNO context.
 You can get the current context by running `oc config current-context`.
 - Similar to `default/api-vmw-sno1-lab-kubeapp-cloud:6443/kube:admin`.
 - Run the following command to tell git to assume this file is unchanged as it contains configuration required by Github Actions.

       git update-index --assume-unchanged tilt-settings.json

+> Git Ignore works for untracked files only.

 **default_registry:**
 - Configure this value according to your context `image-registry-openshift-image-registry.apps.[CLUSTER-NAME].[CLUSTER-ID].kubeapp.cloud`.